-Each week, during lockdown, we released a “common theme” and asked children to develop their thoughts using art, drawing, poems, and short stories.
+Each week, during lockdown, we released a “common theme” and asked children to develop their thoughts using art, drawing, poems, or short stories.
 Each work will be published on our virtual exhibition to provide inspiration and a sense of “togetherness” and “closeness” to other children who would like to participate, or who simply, would like to observe the work done by others.

-Arts becomes a channel to communicate during this time of isolation, giving children and their families views, inspirations, and examples of how other children and other communities around the world are experiencing this moment of emergency.
+Arts becomes a channel to communicate during this time of isolation, giving children and their families insights, inspirations, and examples of how other children and other communities around the world are experiencing this moment of emergency.

 Simply email your children’s entries to:

-Devised and curated by Majella McAllister, the online exhibition will be launched by Myra Zepf on Thursday June 4th at 4pm; curated by Jessica Boffa, with wonderful frames designed to compliment the children’s work by Carol Ann Tracey.
-Worldwide physical exhibitions will follow once it is safe to do so again.
-For more details please see press release link here:
+Devised and curated by Majella McAllister, the 1st online exhibition will be launched by Myra Zepf on Thursday June 4th at 4pm; with wonderful frames designed to compliment the children’s work by Carol Ann Tracey.
+Further online exhibitions are planned.
+Worldwide physical exhibitions will follow too once it is safe to do so.

 This exhibition will be a worldwide voice of the child during the COVID-19 pandemic.